nkmr-jp/alfred-quick-translate/README.md

 ## Usage
 ### When you want a quick translation
 Launch the translation launcher with the key you assigned in the Hotkey settings.
-As you type in the text, it is translated in real time.
+As you type in the text, it translates in real-time.
-Press `Enter` to paste the translation into an editor.
+You can press `Enter` to paste the translation into an editor.

 <img src="./screenshot/1.gif" width="700">